boundary/ordasity/Readme.md

 ### Primary Use Cases

 Ordasity is designed to spread persistent or long-lived workloads across several machines.
 It's a toolkit for building systems which can be described in terms of individual nodes serving a partition or shard of a cluster's total load.
+Ordasity is not designed to express a "token range" (though it may be possible to implement one); the focus is on discrete work units.

 ---